mrneo240/cglm/README.md

 prefix path to your `PKG_CONFIG_PATH` environment variable.

 ### Windows (MSBuild)
-Windows related build file and project files are located in `win` folder, make sure you are inside `cglm/win` folder.
+Windows related build files, project files are located in `win` folder, make sure you are inside `cglm/win` folder.
-Code Analysis is enabled, so it may take awhile to build.
+Code Analysis are enabled, it may take awhile to build

 ```Powershell
 $ cd win